Walter Reinhardt Sombre: Death

 Reinhardt died on 4 May 1778 in Agra.
-His burial place on the Roman Catholic cemetery in Agra is still preserved today.
+His burial place in the Roman Catholic cemetery in Agra is still preserved today.
 The grave bears the Portuguese inscription: "Aqui jaz o Walter Reinhard morreo aos 4 de Mayo no anno de 1778".
 His widow took over his mercenary army and succeeded to the rule of Sardhana.

 In popular culture

 A modern novelist, Vikram Chandra, has used the character of Sumroo in his book "Red Earth and Pouring Rain".
 In this book, fiction intermingles with history and myth.
 The dramatis personae include the historical adventurers, the Frenchman Benoit de Boigne (1751–1830), the German Walter Reinhardt (1720–1778) and the Irishman George Thomas (1756–1802).